Minsoouiuc612/MSAC_Github/PWM_DMA_Sin_signals/README.md

 # Project description
-Project Purpose: This project shows how to generate the "A" and "B" (B is the mirror of A) sin signals via PWM and DMA.
+Description: This project shows how to generate the "A" and "B" (B is the mirror of A) sin signals via PWM and DMA.
 The sin waves are at 100 Hz.
+Author(s): Minsoo